eveseat/seat/.github/ISSUE_TEMPLATE/core_bug.md

 ---
 name: Core Bug
 about: "Report a bug you have encountered using SeAT.
-Are considered as bugs everything including ACL outage, security outage, Exception, etc... **Note:** Issues related to SeAT API must be reported on the API Issue template.
-If you're encountering issues while attempting to install SeAT itself, please go to our Slack in #support channel which will be a better please to sort such problems : [Get an invite](https://eveseat-slack.herokuapp.com)"
+Are considered as bugs everything including ACL outage, Exception, etc... **Note:** Issues related to SeAT API must be reported on the API Issue template.
+If you're encountering issues while attempting to install SeAT itself, please go to our Slack in #support channel which will be a better place to sort such problems: [Get an invite](https://eveseat-slack.herokuapp.com). **IMPORTANT**: If you found a security outage, please relay it to [theninjabag@gmail.com](mailto:theninjabag@gmail.com)"
 ---

 # Bug